URL: https://www.desy.de/school/school_lab/zeuthen_site/cosmic_particles/glossar/index_eng.html

 In order to investigate the correlation, the data is fitted.
 This means that we seek a function that describes the data distribution best.
 The deviation (the error) between the true measured value and the value of the function should be as small as possible.
 Computer programs can automatically find the best fit with the smallest error.
 Therefore, it varies the variables of the mathematical formula in a way that it results in the best description of the experimental data.
 This is also possible by manual means, but it is very time-consuming.

-Luftdruck1 The figure on the right shows the muon rate versus the atmospheric pressure measured by the Neumayer Station III in 2013.
-The dark blue line is a least squares fitting of the data distribution.
-It shows an exponential dependence which can be described mathematically with this formula:
+The muon rate versus the atmospheric pressure shows an exponential dependence which can be described mathematically with this formula:

-with R the muon rate, p the atmospheric pressure and a and b factors depending on the measurement.
+with the muon rate, the atmospheric pressure and and factors depending on the measurement.

 Every investigation of cosmic particle rates has to consider variations of the atmospheric pressure.
 To correct this effect, one has to estimate the dependence of the particle rate on the atmospheric pressure and then apply a correction function.
 The procedure to estimate this correction function can be simplified by fitting a linear function.
 The necessary linear relation can be obtained by applying the logarithm of the particle rate versus atmospheric pressure as shown in the second figure.